elegant-scipy/elegant-scipy/markdown/ch7.markdown

 >
 > — Robert M Pirsig, Zen and the Art of Motorcycle Maintenance

-Hanging a picture on the wall, it is sometimes hard to get it straight.
+When hanging a picture on the wall, it is sometimes difficult to get it straight.
 You make an adjustment, step back, evaluate the picture's horizontality, and repeat.
 This is a process of *optimization*: we're changing the orientation of the portrait until it satisfies our